 The Market Landscape

-As the crypto-currency market capitalization is still very small, a cryptocurrency's value can shift in an instant.
+As the cryptocurrency market capitalization is still relatively small compared to competing store of value assets like gold, a cryptocurrency assets value can shift in an instant and is prone to volatility.
 One thing is certain about the cryptocurrency market: new investors are flocking to the space in droves, with the total market cap of all crypto assets exceeding $3 trillion at its peak — a tenfold increase since early 2020.

 CoinMarketCap data currently lists over 25,000 digital assets as of this writing.
 The industry is projected to hit $4.94 billion in global market capitalization by 2030, growing at a compound annual growth rate (CAGR) of 12.8 percent between 2021 and 2030.
 Beyond the numbers, cryptocurrency is attracting a younger demographic.
 According to a study by the University of Chicago's National Opinion Research Center (NORC), most cryptocurrency traders are under forty.